American History

 The period of a steep decline started in the second half of the 20th century.
 Racial tension between a growing African American population and conservative white Americans including police resulted in the Newark riot of 1967 that caused 26 deaths and many injuries.

-That single event and many other smaller ones drove most of middle class represented mainly by white Americans and jews back then away from Newark who feared for their lives.
+That single event and many other smaller ones drove most of the middle class represented mainly by white Americans and Jews back then away from Newark who feared for their lives.
 They settled in other suburbs of New York often taking their jobs with them.
 I don't dare to judge, but it was not the first case when something like that happened in the US (look at Detroit).
 And the solution is always to get away from a problem instead of fixing it.
-Needless to say, loss of middle class resulted in a deep recession that is still going on in Newark.
+Needless to say, the loss of the middle class resulted in a deep recession that is still going on in Newark.

 A bank of the Passaic River in downtown Newark.